 But first he had to obtain permission from the Pittsburg Unified School District.
-Once he got approval from the school board, he took away about 250 of the bricks knocked down
+Once he got approval from the school board, he took away about 250 of the bricks knocked down by the wrecking ball.

 Several bricks have been sold in the past month since the fundraising effort began.